telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/table-context-menu.md

 # Web Report Designer Table Context Menu

-The table context menu may be opened from the ellipses (`...`) displayed when you hover over the corresponding table, table column, or table row.
+The table context menu may be opened in two ways:

+*  Hover over the corresponding table, table column, or table row.
+Click on the ellipses (`...`) that will appear when you hover.
+*  Open the _Explorer_ tab in the Components/Explorer area of the Web Designer and find the corresponding table.
+Expand the groups.
+Click on the ellipses (`...`) beside the item.

 The exact options in the menu depend on the selected table part - see [Crosstab Areas]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/understanding-crosstab-areas%}).
 They are determined by the static and dynamic groups the column/row falls in, whether there are merged cells, etc.

 ## Context Menu for the entire Table item